jeffskinnerbox/people-counter/BUILDING.md

 burn it to a SD Card, and things like that.
 My objective is to ultimate create some utilities that will make this easier, but that will wait until another version of this script.

+Some of the ideas for this script were taken from the following:
+"[Scripts to update the Raspberry Pi and Debian-based Linux Distros][05]".

+### Step 0: Use 32G SD-Card or Larger
+The tools you are about to install take up a great deal of space, and since this is for video applications, anything you record will consume siginificant disk space.
+The OpenCV and the OpenCV Contribution packages alone are very large (430M + 120M).

+A standard Raspberry Pi install will likely use over 4GB of the available space, and then you add your personal tools and more space is used up.
+I have found that attempting to load OpenCV and the OpenCV Contribution package will require 10GB of disk space.
+If your considering using Jupyter and some of the popular Python libraries, your looking at 11 to 12GB of SD-Card storage being consumed.
+My advice is to consider using a 32G SD-Card.

 ### Step 1: Download Raspberry Pi Image - DONE
 Before you can load a copy of the latest Raspberry Pi image onto your micro SD Card,